mpwalsh8/wpgform/readme.txt

 Fetches a published Google Form using a `[gform url='']` WordPress shortcode, removes the Gooogle wrapper HTML and then renders it as an HTML form embedded in your blog post or page.
 The only required parameter is `url`, which specifies the form you'd like to retrieve.
 Recommended but optional, you can also pass a URL for a confirmation page.
 The confirmation page will override the default Google`Thank You` page and offers better integration with your WordPress site.
 You can also supply a customized `class` value for styling the form.

-For example, to display the form at `https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0`, use the following shortcode in your WordPress post or page:
+For example, suppose you want to integrate the form at `https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0`, (not a real URL) use the following shortcode in your WordPress post or page:

     [gform form='https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0']